gittina/NLU1/README.md

 * evaluation: it contains text files obtained as output from the evaluation perl script, with Fscore, precision, recall indexes.

 The module can be run by calling the nlu.sh script.
 It needs 3 parameters as input:
--a number from 1 to 5
+1. a number from 1 to 5
--a string (one among: absolute, kneser_ney, katz, presmoothed, unsmoothed, witten_bell) -a text file, e.g. "evaluation/wb2.txt", necessary to save the results on a text file in the evaluation folder
+2. a string (one among: absolute, kneser_ney, katz, presmoothed, unsmoothed, witten_bell)
+3. a text file, e.g. "evaluation/wb2.txt", necessary to save the results on a text file in the evaluation folder

 So, an example of execution can be:
 ```